mariobarbareschi/iideaa-docker/README.md

     docker attach <containerhash>

-Now you have an interactive shell in wich you can use "clang-chimnera" and "bellerophon" tools.
+Now you have an interactive shell in wich you can use "clang-chimera" and "bellerophon" tools.
 You can use a sharing volume with host machine for getting access to files outside the container.

 #### Example ####
 --------